tinkerbell/playground/README.md

 # Playground

-The playground is an example deployment for learning and testing Tinkerbell.
+The playground is an example deployment of the Tinkerbell stack for use in learning and testing.
 It is not a production reference architecture.
 Please use the [Helm chart](https://github.com/tinkerbell/charts) for production deployments.

 ## Quick-Starts